 - Towels are hard to dry due to the humidity, especially in the evenings when there is no sun.
 Damp towels are breeding grounds for bacteria, fungus and mildew which may disrupt our skin's microbiome when we use dirty towels on our skin.

 - Eight of the top ten countries that produce coconuts are in Asia so it is common to have coconut oil in our cosmetics, creams, moisturizers and soaps.
 Refined coconut oil is comedogenic and should not be applied to acne prone skin.

 سواء كانت حمراء أو بثور ملتهبة أو رؤوس سوداء مستعصية ، فإن كل حب الشباب يبدأ بمسام مسدودة. يتغلغل Clear Out في العمق ليطرد هذه السدادات باستمرار قبل أن تتحول إلى حب الشباب. هذا يعني أن البشرة تبقى صافية للأبد.

 While living in the tropics may make conditions a little more 'sticky' for acne to show up, don't get too hot and bothered.

 There are simple steps we can take to reduce breakouts, even in this heat.

 Back to the Basics

-This may be rudimentary, but you’d be surprised how many people wash their face improperly.
-We’re inundated with marketing about soaps and cleansers and many of us wash and exfoliate excessively believing that it will help with acne-prone skin.
+This may be rudimentary, but you would be surprised how many people wash their face improperly.
+We're inundated with marketing about soaps and cleansers and many of us wash and exfoliate excessively believing that it will help with acne-prone skin.